FractalFir/FractalFir.github.io/articles/reflection/reflection.md

 // Calls some C code trough ffi.
 This code assumes `even` is an even number.
 Should be safe, since `even` is... well, even. blows_up_if_not_even(even);
 ```
-This already spells toruble for accessing private fields torugh reflection
+This already spells trouble for accessing private fields through reflection